Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild: Model Merging and Model Mixture for LLMs

 \subsection{Implementation Details for Merging}

-\paragraph{Proxy Dataset.} Since the performance of merging model is not necessarily positive, we need a proxy dataset to determine whether to reject a particular round of merging in the Heuristic Strategy, or to compute the model fitness in the Evolutionary Strategy.
-Details are in Appendix~\ref{apdx:dataset}.
+\paragraph{Proxy Dataset.} Since the performance of merging model is not necessarily positive, we need a proxy dataset to determine whether to reject a particular round of merging in the Heuristic Strategy, or to compute the model fitness in the Evolutionary Strategy. (\textit{i})~For MBPP, we select its validation set. (\textit{ii})~For HumanEval, due to the unavailability of a validation set and its smaller size, we select $20\%$ of the JavaScript version of HumanEvalPack~\cite{muennighoff2023octopack}. (\textit{iii})~For other tasks, we chose the small-scale datasets released by tinybenchmarks~\cite{polo2024tinybenchmarks} under MIT License.

 \paragraph{Model Zoo and Clustering.} The Merging Bench considers $3$ model zoos: \texttt{Which4}, \texttt{Which8}, and \texttt{Which16}.
 We first cluster the model zoos based on cosine similarity with a threshold of $0.95$.
 Due to \texttt{Which16} contains models that cannot be merged, we choose the mergable family obtained through clustering which is referred to as \texttt{Which12}.